standard-for-public-code/community-implementation-guide-standard/criteria/use-continuous-integration.md

 Also explain, and if needed provide links, how the testing is done so that the contributor can be efficient when making their contributions.
 I.e. list any linters that are used.

-### Testing the code by using examples in the documentation is OPTIONAL.
+### Testing the software by using examples in the documentation is OPTIONAL.